XLpacman805/portfolio2/readme.md

 [x] - Make navigation bar accessible.

-[wip] - Add testing (should've done this from the beginning but now is better than never).
+[x] - Add testing (should've done this from the beginning but now is better than never).

-[] - Make navigation responsive.
+[wip] - Make navigation responsive.

 [] - Make the "profile" section responsive in the "me" page.